 A student currently enrolled in a UNC graduate program hired as the Instructor of Record in one or more undergraduate courses.
 Students may be enrolled on a part or full time basis and are compensated in accordance with their agreement.

 A student classified as a GTA-A provides instruction as the faculty of record to UG students.
 Students classified as a GTA-B may support graduate faculty in graduate classes; are not to provide unsupervised class instruction or grading; and may expect to receive feedback from faculty on their co-teaching and grading.

 The Graduate Teaching Assistant Conference is designed to prepare graduate students who will be teaching under a Teaching Assistant Contract at UNC.
 If you have signed, or plan on signing a TA contract for Fall 2018 and/or Spring 2019, you are required to attend the Graduate Teaching Assistant Conference.

 It is each TA’s responsibility to ensure that they are pre-registered and attend the GTA Conference every year.
-The GTA Conference will be held on Wednesday, Aug.
-15, 2018, from 8 a.m. to 4:30 p.m. in McKee Hall.
-Register for the 2018 GTA Conference.
+The 2018 GTA Conference was held on Wednesday, Aug.
+15. Information for the 2019 GTA Conference will be available July 2019.

 If you have any questions regarding the conference, please contact email@example.com.

 To be eligible for a teaching or graduate assistantship students must meet the following requirements: